staticdev/k8s-python-slackbot/README.md

 # k8s-python-slackbot

-ARCHIVED: this project will no longer be updated.
-If you are interested in maintaining it please contact me by creating an issue [here](https://github.com/staticdev/staticdev/issues).
+**THIS PROJECT IS BEING ARCHIVED: it will no longer be updated.
+If you are interested in maintaining it please contact me by creating an issue [here](https://github.com/staticdev/staticdev/issues).**

 ## Create a bot in Slack